Antitrust Litigation 2025 Comparisons

 Vertical monopoly agreements

 Article 18 of the AML makes it clear that agreements involving the resale price maintenance (RPM) will not be prohibited if the undertakings can prove that the agreements do not have the effect of eliminating or restricting competition, indicating that the RPM is presumed to be illegal.
-To be consistent with the AML, Article 21 of the Judicial Interpretation on Monopoly-related Disputes provides that the defendant will bear the burden of proving that the disputed RPM agreement does not have the effect of excluding or restricting the competition.
+To be consistent with the AML, Article 21 of the New Judicial Interpretation provides that the defendant will bear the burden of proving that the disputed RPM agreement does not have the effect of excluding or restricting the competition.

 Abuse of market dominance